 Rae Fellows, Kaethe Sandman, Norm Wernet and Mignonne Whitlow

 Campus Ministry Wednesdays at 6:30 pm

-Campus Ministry meets on Wednesday evenings in the Chapel with dinner, discussion, and prayers.
+Campus Ministry Wednesday evenings resumes in the Chapel with dinner, discussion, and prayers.

 Calling St. Stephen’s Soul Sisters!